luk036/rust_examples/lectures/py2cpp.md

 `std::any`
 ----------

-In Python, a variable can store a value of any types:
+In Python 🐍, a variable can store a value of any types:

 .small[